devopsmakers/myip-pdns/README.md

 2. Detect when an ISP or suspicious person is transparently routing all my interesting DNS requests to their own DNS servers as I travel the world.

+## TL; DR
-Basically, I can run ./bin/amijackt and I'll have a good estimation of whether I'm talking to my DNS servers directly (the request came from me via my default gateway) or my request is coming via a transparent third party DNS server which could serve me alternate IP addresses or redirect me to phishing pages.
+Run `./bin/amijackt` and you'll have a good estimation of whether you're talking to specific DNS servers directly (the request came from me via your default gateway) or your request is going via a transparent third party DNS server which could serve alternate IP addresses, log unnecessarily or help serve you phishing sites / scripts.

 ## Get my IP with DNS
 ```